ablab/stringdecomposer/README.md

     <read-name> <best-monomer> <start-pos> <end-pos> <identity> <second-best-monomer> <second-best-monomer-identity> <homo-best-monomer> <homo-identity> <homo-second-best-monomer> <homo-second-best-monomer-identity> <reliability>

-_homo_-related columns represent statistics of the best-scoring (second-best-scoring) monomer after homopolymer collapsing in both monomer and the target read.
-Reliability is either equal to ? (if StringDecomposer suggests that it is a potential gap) or + (if the alignment is reliable).
+`homo`-related columns represent statistics of the best-scoring (second-best-scoring) monomer after compression of homopolymer runs in both the monomer and the target read.
+Reliability is either equal to `?` (signifies unreliable alignmen which can be caused by a retrotransposon insertion or a poor quality segment of a read) or `+` (if the alignment is reliable).

 ## Synopsis